Close Menu

 AC vs DC Watts to Volts Calculation

+In DC circuits, it’s straight math: V = P / I. In AC circuits, the power factor (PF) enters: V = P / (I × PF).
 Resistive heaters have PF ≈ 1.0, but motors and EV chargers often show PF ≈ 0.8.
-Ignore that, and your watt to volt conversion may mislead you badly.
+Ignore that and your watt to volt conversion will mislead you significantly.
+The calculator above handles this automatically when you select AC mode.

 Single Phase vs Three Phase Watts to Volts Calculation